RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 Unpacking objects: 100% (7/7), done.
 ```

 This will have created a directory called /home/student/studentX-project where your files in the git repository has been copied.
 Now we're ready to copy your work in $WORK_DIR into this directory.

-Do this by running below commands (_replace X in studentX with your assigned number_):
+:boom: Do this by running below commands (_replace X in studentX with your assigned number_):
 ```
 cp -R $WORK_DIR /home/student/studentX-project
 ```

-Next we need to tell git that we've added a bunch of new files.
+:boom: Next we need to tell git that we've added a bunch of new files.
 Run below commands to do that (_replace X in studentX with your assigned number_):
 ```
 cd ~/studentX-project
 git add *
 ```

-Now we can create a commit message for the changes we've made.
+:boom: Now we can create a commit message for the changes we've made.
 A commit message is ment to be useful for other people, when scanning a repository for what changes has been made. _Ensure you are in the /home/student/studentX-project directory_ and run:
 ```
 git commit -m 'Moving my local workspace to git'
 ```